pymupdf/PyMuPDF/docs/functions.rst

 ============
 Functions
 ============
-The following are miscellaneous functions on a fairly low-level technical detail.
+The following are miscellaneous functions and attributes on a fairly low-level technical detail.

 Some functions provide detail access to PDF structures.
-Others are stripped-down, high performance versions of functions providing more information.
+Others are stripped-down, high performance versions of other functions which provide more information.

 Yet others are handy, general-purpose utilities.